keboola/developers-docs/integrate/storage/api/configurations.md

 ]
 {% endhighlight %}

-### Modifying a Configuration
+### Modifying Configuration
-**Note: Configurations modified through the API might not be editable in the KBC UI.** They can be run or used in orchestration without any problems.
+**Note: Configurations modified through the API might not be editable in the KBC UI.** They can be run or used in an orchestration without any problems.

 Modifying a configuration means that a new version of that configuration is created.
 For modifying a configuration, use the
 [Update Configuration](https://keboola.docs.apiary.io/#reference/component-configurations/manage-configurations/update-configuration) API call.
-See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#91e2060c-0c14-7a09-0cc3-537eb6057ada) in which the configuration is modified to:
+See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#91e2060c-0c14-7a09-0cc3-537eb6057ada) in which the configuration is modified to the following to set new credentials:

 {% highlight json %}
 {